projectcalico/calico/security/kubernetes-default-deny.md

 The above policy applies to all pods, hosts and endpoints, including Kubernetes control plane and {{site.prodname}} control plane pods.
-Such policy has the potential to break your cluster if you do have not already have the correct "Allow" policies and Calico [failsafe ports]({{site.baseurl}}/reference/felix/configuration) in place so thatcontrol plane traffic does not get blocked.
+Such policy has the potential to break your cluster if you do have not already have the correct "Allow" policies and Calico [failsafe ports]({{site.baseurl}}/reference/felix/configuration) in place to ensure control plane traffic does not get blocked.

-As a best practice we recommend to use the following examples depending on your {{site.prodname}} installation method, which apply a default-deny behaviour to all non-system pods.
+As an alternative best practice we recommend to use the following examples depending on your {{site.prodname}} installation method, which apply a default-deny behaviour to all non-system pods.
+(Separately you can specific policies for each control plane component to secure the control plane.)

 {% tabs %}
 <label:Manifest,active:true>